BESTMED TSHWANE CLASSIC

 These car guards work long hours to try and make a living to support their families.
 In addition to their “normal” jobs they are also remunerated for their active role in recycling and thereby they assist in keeping our environment green for generations to come.

 This project is situated in Lyttleton Road.
 The recycling area is fenced off to hide it from sight.

 This group is well-organised, and our task is now to extend this programme into other communities.

 Vehicle tyres can’t be recycled because of their high oil content.
-Cycle4Food received a donation of 3000 tyres and the City of Tshwane has made facilities available at clinics where we teach patients and needy individuals how to grow vegetables in these tyres.
+We have received a donation of 3000 tyres and the Tshwane Metro has made facilities available at clinics where we can teach patients and needy individuals how to grow vegetables in these tyres.

-The project kicked off early February.
-The upkeep of the project involves a skilled leader who receives training in the sustainable growth of vegetables on an intense, micro scale.
+The project kicked off early February last year.
+The upkeep of the project involves a skilled leader who receives training from us in the sustainable growth of vegetables on an intense, micro scale.
 We are in the process of setting up a course guide book and the course will be accredited upon completion.

 - Improving learning ability at schools:

 Drs Ryna du Plooy and Louisa Meyer have completed courses required to present this wonderful initiative which is centred around the use of Lego blocks to improve learning ability.
 Through our cycling initiatives we have built up a strong relationship with the Danish embassy in Pretoria who assist with blocks, which are manufactured in Denmark.

 Research has shown that the children’s learning ability increases dramatically through this program and we are very excited with its implementation.